An estimated 5,000 tigers are kept as pets in the United States, compared to only 3,900 that still live in the wild. – Gitnux Report 2024

 The exotic pet trade is considered a threat to the survival of many species, especially wild cats.

-• Many animals die before ever reaching their owners.
+- Many animals die before reaching their buyer.

 “Global demand for exotic pets is increasing, a trend partly caused by social media and a shift from physical pet stores to online marketplaces…Wildlife trade can have major negative consequences.
 It can threaten the wild populations from which animals and plants are harvested, and introduce novel invasive species to new environments.
 It can also lead to diseases transmitted from wildlife to humans and threaten the welfare of trafficked animals.” – phys.org